zigster64/datastar.http.zig/README.md

 https://github.com/starfederation/datastar/blob/main/sdk/tests/README.md

-To run the official DataStar validation suite against this test harness
+To run the official Datastar validation suite against this test harness

+The source code for the `validation-test` program is in the file `tests/validation.zig`

 # Example Apps